timjones1/capstone2-data-extraction/README.md

 The second capstone project that I completed for Wavelength.law involved exrtracting discrete scturcutred data from free text describing various aspects of employment contracts such as holiday entitlement and hours of work.

-my full project report is available here:
+My project report is available [here](Capstone%202%20Project%20Report%20for%20Wavelength.law.pdf):

 ### Installation requirements